Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Introduction

 Rooted networks and, more generally, directed acyclic graphs (DAGs), are essential in mathematical phylogenetics for modeling complex evolutionary relationships that traditional rooted trees cannot fully represent \cite{Huber2022-gu,HRS:10,Huson:11}.
 In a DAG $G$, the leaf set $L(G)$ represents extant taxa, such as genes or species, while internal vertices $v \in V(G)\setminus L(G)$ correspond to ancestral states and are associated with sets $\CC_G(v)$ of descendant leaves known as ``hardwired clusters'' \cite{Huson:11,vIKRH:10,HR:08}, or \emph{clusters} \cite{Hellmuth2023} for short.
 Typically, only the leaf set $L(G)$ is available and a primary task is to reconstruct the evolutionary history - i.e., phylogenetic networks or DAGs - using information provided solely by the taxa in $L(G)$.
 This information, often derived from genomic sequence data and sequence similarities, can reveal clusters within the unknown DAG $G$ that are used to reconstruct $G$ \cite{vIKRH:10,HR:08,Huson:11,Gambette2017}.

 However, DAGs and networks inferred from genomic data can be highly complex and tangled, often containing redundant information \cite{DM:09,FRANCIS2021107215}.
-In particular, unlike phylogenetic trees, the number of vertices in a DAG $G$ is not generally bounded by the number of leaves.
+In particular, unlike phylogenetic trees, the number of vertices in a DAG $G$ is in general not asymptotically bounded by a function depending solely on the number of leaves.
 As a result, various methods have been developed to simplify DAGs while preserving their most significant features \cite{Heiss2024,FRANCIS2021107215,HUBER201630}.
 Our research builds on this line of work and focuses on eliminating vertices from a DAG $G$ that are ``less relevant'' in the sense that they are not least common ancestors of certain subsets of $L(G)$.

-A least common ancestor (LCA) of a subset $A \subseteq L(G)$ is a vertex $v$ that is an ancestor of all $x \in A$ and has no descendant that also satisfies this property.
+A least common ancestor (LCA) of a subset $A \subseteq L(G)$ is a vertex $v$ that is an ancestor of all $x \in A$ and that has no descendant which also satisfies this property.
 LCAs are essential for understanding and interpreting evolutionary relationships in phylogenetics \cite{Schaller2021,Hellmuth:15a,Lafond2016,NEDWH:18}.
 In evolutionary biology, there is a general consensus that inferred networks and DAGs should be phylogenetic, that is, they should not contain vertices with in- and out-degree one.
 The reason is simple: such vertices cannot be observed from any biological data since there is no historical trace left justifying their existence \cite{Hellmuth2017}.
-By similar reasoning, LCA vertices should represent ancestral relationships evidenced by a clear phylogenetic signal in the data.
-Vertices that are not LCAs of any subset of taxa of the underlying data, i.e., the leaves in $G$, lack direct relevance to the observed ancestral relationships; see, for example, vertex $u$ or $u'$ in the network $N$ in Figure~\ref{fig:simple-example}.
-Consequently, non-LCA vertices may lack clear interpretation and could be considered less significant or redundant in an evolutionary context.
-Therefore, simplifying a DAG by ``removal'' of non-LCA vertices resulting in a DAG in which each vertex is a (unique) LCA of at least some leaves is a natural next step.
-We demonstrate that this transformation can be performed efficiently while preserving the structural integrity of the original DAG.
-The central questions considered here are as follows:
+By similar reasoning, LCA vertices should represent ancestral relationships evidenced by a clear phylogenetic signal in the observable data, i.e., the leaves in $G$.
+Vertices that are not LCAs of any subset of taxa of the underlying data may lack direct relevance to the observed ancestral relationships.